coinstopio/coinstopio.docs/docs/Ledger/LedgerNanoX/LedgerNanoXTroubleshooting/NanoXFixConnectionIssues.md

 ## Linux: Advanced

 On Linux you need to create a set of udev rules to allow device access.
 Refer to the [Chrome USB API documentation](https://developer.chrome.com/apps/app_usb#caveats) for details.
-Please follow the instructions below.
+Please follow the instructions below:

 ### 1. Setup